Saint-Sauveur, Quebec City: Working-class neighbourhood and urban development

 Another conflagration destroyed 600 homes on May 16, 1889.
 It was a devastating fire, that nearly destroyed the neighbourhood, and left around 5,000 people homeless.

 This reopened the debate on annexing the neighbourhood into Quebec City.
 The main issue was the installation of a water distribution network, which is essential for fighting fires.
 Talks between the two municipalities began in June 1889.
 The citizens of Saint-Sauveur ratified the agreement in a referendum held on September 26 and 27, 1889.
 The Quebec City authorities moved into the neighbourhood, building sewers and pavements, along with paving and lighting streets.

 The neighbourhood as seen from the Upper Town, in 1899.

 The transformation was quick.
 Charles Baillargé, the city's engineer, described it as "the most magical transformation any city has ever witnessed".
 In less than three years, the neighbourhood was catching up with the rest of the city in terms of urban facilities.
 The neighbourhood extended across Saint-Vallier Street.
 At the time, Saint-Ours Street, later renamed Langelier Boulevard, was seen as the city's most beautiful thoroughfare.

 In 1914, Jules Gingras founds the Laiterie de Québec on Sacré-Cœur Avenue, later to become Laiterie Arctic (named after Captain Joseph-Elzéar Bernier's ship).
 It is the first dairy company in Quebec to pasteurize its milk.
 The dairy company later moved to West Charest Boulevard in 1956.

-On April 1, 1918, the neighbourhood is a theater in the Quebec City riot of 1918.
+On April 1, 1918, the neighbourhood is a theatre in the Quebec City riot of 1918.
 That same year, the Spanish flu kills 500 people in Quebec City.
 80% of the victims were in the Lower Town, especially in the poorer neighbourhoods.
 That being, Saint-Sauveur and Saint-Malo.